It's rank, all right – Part 6 (of 6, I promise)

 In Round 3, we're going to be eliminating CE, and transferring CE's votes to the three remaining contestants for the two remaining seats: CB, CC, and CD.
 But by "CE's votes," I mean all the votes that counted for CE – not just the first-choice votes of the CE fans, but also the votes CE picked up from CA, CF, and CG.

-With the votes CE got from CF and CG, we simply pull those ballots out again, see what the voter's next choice was after CE, but only votes for CB, CC, and CD count.
-If the next choice is CA, CF, or CG, we take the next choice, if any.
+With the votes CE got from CF and CG, we simply pull those ballots out again, and see what the voter's next choice was after CE, but only votes for CB, CC, and CD count.
+If the choice is CA, CF, or CG, we go on and take the next choice, if any.
 Each vote counts as 1.

 With the votes CE got from the CA surplus, we pull out the ballots again, and take the next choice among the remaining three candidates, but as always, we multiply those transferred votes by CA's surplus fraction, 9/261, which sucks a lot of the life out of them.